dlemstra/Magick.NET/Readme.txt

 Breaking changes.

+Magick.NET 7.0.0.0010:
+  - Removed MagickImage.IsMonochrome and added new UseMonochrome property to MagickReadSettings.

 Magick.NET 7.0.0.0009:
   - Changed type of MagickReadSettings.Density from MagickGeometry to PointD.
   - Removed ReadWarning property and the Read methods no longer return a WarningException.
 The only way to